 - No synthetic chemicals

-- Often available in the household
+- Often available at home

 - Environmentally friendly and biodegradable